jangerhofer/pointPerGame/content/post/al_east_xfactor_2017.md

 Price saw a major increase in his HR allowed per 9 innings last season, which resulted in a significantly higher FIP.
 The question remains whether the majority of the jump in HRs was due to random variance, or if the move to Fenway Park has made the lefty more susceptible to long balls.
 Of even more concern is questions about Price's fastball.
-Fangraphs' pitch values shows a negative wFB (value from all fastball thrown by a pitcher) last year for what has been Price's most impressive pitch throughout his career.
+Fangraphs' pitch values show a negative wFB (value from all fastballs thrown by a pitcher) last year for what has been Price's most valuable pitch throughout his career.
 This decline combined with a drop in fastball velocity creates an interesting discussion about Price's value going forward, which has been further accentuated by the injury this spring.
 Price's health and production are critical to Boston's World Series hopes this season and for the next 6 years of his $217M contract.

 ____